sourcegraph/handbook/content/ce/engaging-other-teams.md

 **Keywords**: `scaling`, `resources`, `performance`/`perf`, `monitoring`, `Grafana`, `Prometheus`, `alert`, `dashboard`

-Questions about specific alerts and graph panels should be routed to the team that owns the alert or panel, as indicated by relevant entry in [Alert solutions](https://docs.sourcegraph.com/admin/observability/alert_solutions) or the [Dashboards reference](https://docs.sourcegraph.com/admin/observability/dashboards) respectively.
+Questions about specific alerts and graph panels should be routed to the team that is responsible for the alert or panel, as indicated by relevant entry in [Alert solutions](https://docs.sourcegraph.com/admin/observability/alert_solutions) or the [Dashboards reference](https://docs.sourcegraph.com/admin/observability/dashboards) respectively.

 Any other questions about monitoring and performance should be routed to the [Distribution team](../engineering/distribution/index.md).